yqren2005/DS_Projects/Spark/Word_Count/README.md

 ## Word count in Scala
 1) without Spark
 2) with Spark, using Dataset API and RDD API
+3) with Spark structured streaming